-Ready to learn more about becoming an aviation mechanic?
+Ready to learn more about a career as an aviation mechanic?
 The Aviation Maintenance programs from MIAT College of Technology provide the hands-on training, practical experience and industry support it takes to pursue a rewarding technical career.

 To learn more about the Aviation Maintenance programs and to explore if MIAT is right for you, fill out the form on this page.
-Contact us if you are interested in becoming an aviation maintenance technician today.
+Contact us if you are interested in a career as an aviation maintenance technician today.